- July 23, 2024

 Frequently Asked Questions

-Conscript is a survival role playing game with horror and warfare themes.
+Conscript is a survival role playing game with horror, warfare and historical themes.

 Conscript is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.